TKFRvisionOfficial/PongForCalliope/README.md

 If you want to build it yourself you will need to get two Calliope Mini and one Adafruit NeoPixel 8X8.

-- connect the calliopes together at ground
+- connect the Calliopes together at ground
 - connect P0 from Calliope A to P1 from Calliope B
 - connect P1 from Calliope A to P0 from Calliope B
 - connect the NeoPixel to C16